geoblink/design-system/src/elements/GeoChart/GeoChart.11.quadrant.examples.md

 ## Quadrants

-Use this chart to represent values related to two different numerical variables.
-The position of each dot represents a single value of your data.
-This chart is designed to represent relationships between each variable of each one of the axes.
+Use this component to represent axis separating the chart into 4 quadrants, and name these 4 quadrants.

-To add scatter plot **groups** to a chart, add an array to `scatterPlotGroups` key of [GeoChart](#geochart)'s config.
+To add quadrant **groups** to a chart, add an array to `quadrantGroups` key of [GeoChart](#geochart)'s config.
 Each item of the array must be an object with the following:

 ### Required properties

 - `horizontalAxisConfig` - axis config (see [axes config](#chart-axes)) to create quadrant horizontal line based on the existing horizontal axis of the chart.
 - `verticalAxisConfig` - axis config (see [axes config](#chart-axes)) to create quadrant vertical line based the existing vertical axis on the chart.
-- `thresholdX` - relative position of the vertical quadrant axis on the horizontal axis (must be within `horizontalAxisConfig`'s domain)
+- `thresholdX` - relative position of the vertical quadrant line on the horizontal axis of the chart (must be within `horizontalAxisConfig`'s domain)
-- `thresholdY` - relative position of the horizontal quadrant axis on the vertical axis (must be within `verticalAxisConfig`'s domain)
+- `thresholdY` - relative position of the horizontal quadrant line on the vertical axis of the chart (must be within `verticalAxisConfig`'s domain)

 ### Optional properties